 Investigating correlated alerts

-The best way to begin investigating a correlated event, is to click the link View in Kibana in the notification.
+The best way to begin investigating a correlated event, is to click the link View in OpenSearch Dashboards in the notification.

-Alternatively, you can visit the Triggered alerts page and click the button View in Kibana for the event you want to investigate.
+Alternatively, you can visit the alerts Event Management page and click the button Investigate next to the relevant event.